darkreapyre/Athena-HOL/Lab3/README.md

    i.
 Choose the new filter that you just created by clicking on **#** next to filter name **month** under the **Edit Filter** menu.

    ii.
-Select **Filter list** for the two dropdowns under the filter name.
+Select **Filter list** for the two dropdown lists, under the filter name.

    iii.
 Deselect **ALL**.